The person mentioned is People's Armed Forces Hero Trinh To Tam.

 Hero Trinh To Tam (left) during his meeting with General Vo Nguyen Giap.
 (Photo: VNA)

-From 1967 to 1970, Trinh To Tam participated in and commanded the unit in 58 battles, annihilating 1,500 enemies, including 700 American soldiers, destroying nearly 100 military vehicles as well as collapsing dozens of bridges and culverts... to stop the enemy's advance.
+From 1967 to 1970, Trinh To Tam participated in and commanded the unit in 58 battles, annihilating 1,500 enemies, including 700 American soldiers, destroying nearly 100 military vehicles as well as collapsing dozens of bridges and culverts... to prevent the enemy's advance.
 In those battles, he personally killed more than 270 enemies (including 185 American soldiers), shot down and destroyed 3 enemy planes and many military vehicles.

-With his resounding achievements in combat, Trinh To Tam was awarded the title of brave American killer 53 times, and was called "Hai Van Pass mine king" by his teammates, while the enemy at that time continuously offered generous rewards to anyone who captured "the gray tiger of Hai Van Pass - Trinh To Tam".
+With his resounding achievements in combat, Trinh To Tam was awarded the title of brave American killer 53 times, and was called "Hai Van Pass mine king" by his comrades, while the enemy at that time continuously offered generous rewards to anyone who captured "the gray tiger of Hai Van Pass - Trinh To Tam".

 In 1971, Trinh To Tam was awarded the noble title of Hero of the People's Armed Forces by the Party and State when he had just turned 27 and became Captain of the 21st Engineering Company, Group 4, Tri Thien Military Region.